simulationcraft/simc/READ_ME_FIRST.txt

 =============================================================================================

 What about a Graphic User Interface?
-(AKA "Where did the .BAT files go?)

 There is a beta-level GUI built using Qt that is now being bundled with the CLI version.
-This executable (simcqt.exe) also replaces the older .BAT files.
 If you associate the .simc extension with the simcqt.exe executable you will be able to simply double-click your config files.
 Alternatively, you can simply drag-and-drop a config file on top of simcqt.exe.
 It will load the config and allow you to set up different options, such as calculating scale factors, after which you press "Simulate!" to start it running.

 =============================================================================================